-Make sure to back up your Mac using Time Machine.
-You would need an external hard drive to use Time Machine.
-Connect it to your Mac, go to System Preferences > Time Machine and setup the drive as your backup device.
-The first backup might take a long time.
+Make sure to back up your Mac with Time Machine.
+You would need an external hard drive for this.
+Connect it to your Mac and open System Preferences > Time Machine to setup the drive as your backup device.

 Download macOS Mojave Public Beta 8

-- Go to Apple’s Public Beta Software Program website and login with your Apple ID.
+- Go to Apple’s Public Beta Software Program website.

-- Once signed in, we will download the macOS Public Beta Access Utility which will be used to enroll your Mac in the public beta testing program.
-It should be available to download from this page.
-Once downloaded, run the pkg setup file and follow the instructions to proceed with installation.
+- Once signed in, we will download macOS Public Beta Access Utility.
+It should be available on this page.
+Once downloaded, run the pkg file and follow the instructions.

-- After you install the beta access utility, Mac App Store will open with the macOS Mojave download page.
+- After you install the utility, Mac App Store will open with the macOS Mojave download page.
 Start the download.

 - Once the download completes, the macOS Mojave installer (also accessible from Applications folder) will open.
 From here onwards, follow the instructions to upgrade your Mac to Mojave.
-Your system might restart a few times and the installation might take a long time, so better grab some coffee.
+Your system will restart a few times and the installation might take a long time, so better grab some coffee.

-Alternatively, you can also create a bootable macOS Mojave USB drive for a clean installation.
-The flash drive installer can also be used to install the public beta on another Mac, without enrolling it in the beta program.
+Tip: you can also create a bootable USB drive for macOS Mojave, for a clean installation.
+The bootable drive can also be used to install the beta on another Mac, without enrolling it in the beta program.

 Enjoy testing the public beta and don’t forget to share feedback with Apple, if you find any issues.